UIUC-ECE374B/sp24.github.io/_labs/Lab13.md

 ---
-title: Lab 13 - Dynamic Programming II
+title: Lab 13 - Graph Modeling
 placeholder: false
 back-color: fafaf4
 card-link: LabLink13
 # subtitle: And a subtitle
-description: Second dynamic programming lab.
-We take classic DP problems and explain them in a new way.
+description: Our first graph algorithms lab.
+This first lab will be on formulating logic puzzles as graphing problems that can be solved using simple search algos.
 people:
 layout: post
 no-link: true  # stops link to page
-deliverydate: 2024-03-06
+deliverydate: 2024-03-08
 link-questions:
 link-solutions:
 ---